-The summer is peak season for tomatoes, but you can find quality tomatoes at the market and prepare this easy tomato bruschetta recipe year-round.
-If you’re the type of person who prefers only local, in-season vegetables don’t forget to bookmark this recipe so you can come back to it when tomatoes are in season!
+The summer is peak season for tomatoes, but you can find quality tomatoes at the market and prepare tomato bruschetta recipe year-round.

-- Leafy fresh basil – leafy basil with deep green leaves is best!
+- Fresh basil – leafy basil with deep green leaves is best!

-- Balsamic vinegar – used to dress the tomatoes and basil, lends a sweet and acidic taste to this dish
+- Balsamic vinegar – for the tomatoes and basil, lends a sweet and acidic taste to this dish.

 - Kosher salt and black pepper are used to taste.